 As for the Xbox Series X and the Series S, the situation is a bit more complicated.
 In addition to lacking a 4K UHD Blu-ray drive, the Series S also comes with a much weaker GPU, less RAM, and a smaller SSD.

 Finally, there’s also the lack of the 4K UHD Blu-ray drive, and what we’ve said above still stands.
-And even with a $200 price gap, the Xbox Series X would offer better value if you also want to have a 4K UHD Blu-ray player, especially since it’s simply a more powerful console overall.
+Even with a $200 price gap, the Xbox Series X would offer better value if you also want to have a 4K UHD Blu-ray player, especially since it’s simply a more powerful console overall.

 At the end of the day, it’s ultimately a subjective choice as to which of the new consoles you’d prefer.
 After all, you’re not just choosing between hardware configurations but between two different platforms, and all of the factors listed in the article should influence your final decision.